wix-incubator/detox-allure2-adapter/README.md

   - `ios: Partial<VideokittenOptionsIOS>`: Custom options for iOS, as defined by `videokitten`.
   - `android: Partial<VideokittenOptionsAndroid>`: Custom options for Android, as defined by `videokitten`.

+### `deviceViewHierarchy: boolean | DetoxAllure2AdapterDeviceViewHierarchyOptions`

+Enables capturing and visualizing the device's view hierarchy for test failures.
+This feature creates interactive HTML visualizations of the UI structure at the time of failure.

+**Configuration:**

+- **`true`** (default): Enables view hierarchy capture with default settings.
+- **`false`**: Disables view hierarchy capture.
+- **`DetoxAllure2AdapterDeviceViewHierarchyOptions`** (object): Enables capture and provides fine-grained control over the settings.

+  - Currently no additional options are available, but the interface is prepared for future enhancements.

 **Example with custom options:**

 ```js